Sample Output — APODICTIC Development Editor v2.3.1

 Development Edit: Dungeon Crawler Carl

 Contamination disclosure: This analysis cannot function as independent editorial discovery.
-Dungeon Crawler Carl is a massive commercial success — 6M+ copies, NYT bestseller, TV adaptation in development — and my training data includes extensive knowledge of its reception and critical discourse.
-The framework mechanics run anyway because the goal is to demonstrate what the v1.0 audit suite produces on a known manuscript.
-Findings that align with the book's commercial success carry no independent evidentiary weight.
+Dungeon Crawler Carl is a major commercial success — millions of copies, NYT bestseller, a screen adaptation in development — and my training data includes extensive knowledge of its reception.
+The framework mechanics run anyway, because the goal is to demonstrate what the current audit suite produces on a known manuscript.
+Findings that align with the book's success carry no independent evidentiary weight; the value here is in how the diagnosis is reasoned, not in whether a famous book turns out to be good.

 The Short Version